utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-setup.md

 ## Data privacy

-> **Note:** Do not deploy on production systems without enabling the data truncation and data redaction rules as this will result in sensitive data being sent to Postman.
-Data truncation is turned on by default to automatically remove the fields from the request and response body and will only send the type.
-Removing the data truncation rule will result in the values of the request and response body to be sent to Postman.
-Add data redaction rules to your application to ensure that sensitive data is redacted from the request headers, response headers, request body, response body and query params.
-See [Redacting sensitive data](/docs/collections/live-collections/live-collections-settings.md#redacting-sensitive-data)for more information.
+**Note:** Do not deploy on production systems without enabling the data truncation and data redaction rules as this will result in sensitive data being sent to Postman.

+* Data truncation is turned on by default to automatically remove the fields from the request and response body and will only send the type.
+This will not remove the fields from the request and response headers.
+* Removing the data truncation rule will result in the values of the request and response body to be sent to Postman.
+* Add data redaction rules to your application to ensure that sensitive data is redacted from the request headers, response headers, request body, response body and query params.
+* See [Truncating and redacting sensitive data](/docs/collections/live-collections/live-collections-settings.md#truncating-and-redacting-sensitive-data)for more information.